The Skills a Financial Advisor Can Transfer Into a Career as a CPA

 Are You Considering a Career as a CPA?

-As a financial planner in 2015, you already have a lot of the knowledge and determination required to become a Certified Public Accountant.
+As a financial planner, you already have a lot of the knowledge and determination required to become a Certified Public Accountant.
 If this is a career path you’d like to follow, you’ll need to begin preparing to take the 4-part CPA licensing exam.

 As the Bureau of Labor Statistics has pointed out, the employment growth rate for CPAs is expected to climb 22% in the next ten years.
 That means there’s no better time to prepare for a career that can bring you a bigger and more stable paycheck, industry prestige, and the ability to help people while tackling the daily challenges of an exciting career.